-To ensure the highest quality of our products, we source our leather from reputable Tuscan tanneries, such as Conceria Walpier and Badalassi Carlo, both members of The Genuine Italian Vegetable-Tanned Leather Consortium.
-We also use leather from the Horween Leather Company, one of the oldest tanneries continuously running in the United States.
-Our atelier is located in the heart of Europe, a few steps away from Prague’s Old Town Square.
-We ship internationally with excellent postage rates.
-Feel free to contact us via e-mail with any inquiries you may have.
-Thanks for stopping by!
+To ensure the highest quality of my work, I source my leather from reputable Tuscan tanneries, such as Conceria Walpier and Badalassi Carlo, both members of The Genuine Italian Vegetable-Tanned Leather Consortium.
+I also use leather from the Horween Leather Company, one of the oldest tanneries continuously running in the United States.

 Sustainability in Every Stitch: How Certified Alligator Leather Supports Conservation